Celebrate! Educate! Advocate!

 Harriman Hall, South Campus

 Each academic year, the Intercultural and Diversity Center coordinates two Bazaars, one in the fall and one in the spring.
 Bazaars are planned with the help and guidance of UB students and student organizations.
-These events celebrate the differences and commonalities of all people, cultures, and abilities.
+These events celebrate the differences and commonalities of all people and all cultures.
 While at the event, attendees will be exposed to a wide range of educational information and demonstrations, cuisine, performances, and activities of various populations.
 These events aim to inform the University and surrounding community of the many ways we, as a people, are diverse and how that should be shared, celebrated, and embraced.

 If you or your organization would like to get involved in either or both of the cultural bazaars, please contact Michael Venturiello by email or at 645-2434.